-Even though Medicare Plan F is no longer available for people turning age 65 this year, we’ll cover it here so you can understand why it’s not really a great loss.
+Even though Plan F is no longer available to people turning age 65 this year, we’ll cover it here so you can understand why it’s not really a great loss.

 Plan F was a favorite because it covered all of the gaps in Original Medicare.
 It covered all deductibles, copayments, and coinsurance.
 So, for a single monthly payment, you were covered for everything.
 This is why it was so popular.

-There is also a high deductible Plan F. It offers its beneficiaries big savings on their monthly premium, but coverage does not start until Part A and B costs reach the annual deductible.
+There is also a High Deductible Plan F is a version of the regular Medigap Plan F. You pay all costs until spending reaches the annual, then the plan pays all Medicare-approved costs..
+It offers its beneficiaries big savings on their monthly premium, but coverage does not start until Part A and B costs reach the annual deductible amount ($2,800).

-Medicare Plan G is identical to Plan F with a single exception.
+Medicare Supplement Plan G is identical to Plan F with a single In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the....
 Plan G does not cover the annual Medicare Part B deductible.
-As a result, if you have this plan you will pay all costs to see your doctor, or receive other medical services until the deductible is met.
+As a result, if you have this plan you will pay all costs to see your doctor, or receive other medical services until the Part B deductible is met ($240).
 Other than that, Plan G covers all other deductibles, copays, and coinsurance.

-The interesting thing about Plan G is that it usually costs less than a Plan F policy when you factor in the Plan G annual policy cost plus the Medicare Part B deductible.
+The interesting thing about Plan G is that it usually costs less than a Plan F policy when you factor in the Medicare Part B deductible.
 For this reason, most people don’t consider the loss of the Plan F policies a loss at all.

-You can learn about the other Medigap plans here:
+You can learn about the other Medicare Supplement coverage available on these pages: